dgraph-io/dgraph-docs/content/graphql/admin/index.md

 would have the following effects:

 * The `/graphql` endpoint would refresh to serve the schema built from this type.
-* Thus, field `dob` would no longer be accessible, and there'd be no search available on `name`.
+* Thus, field `dob` would no longer be accessible, and there would be no search available on `name`.
 * The search index on `name` in Dgraph would be removed.
 * The predicate `dob` in Dgraph would be left untouched (the predicate remains and no data is deleted).